-Shippensburg University ASP/ACT 101 Student and Institutional Agreement
+Shippensburg University ACT 101 Student and Institutional Agreement

 - Attend, participate, and successfully complete the Summer Bridge Orientation and five week residential program.